mniebling/mniebling.github.io/_posts/2014-12-9-Sandbox-Test-Post.md

 title: Sandbox Test Post
 ---

 This post is a sandbox to test various features of the site.
+Testing Windows?!

 ![alt text]({{site.img}}/testpost/1.png)
 Here is a section with an image.
 I've added a bit more text to this paragraph so that we likely wrap to a couple lines.
 The image is of the larger size and disposition.
 Here is additional text to make sure we can't cheat and apply a fixed negative top margin.